-Regarding the gentle, melodic, instrumental music on the debut album Sanctuary for the Soul by the Janice Lacy Project, Lacy says, “I want my music to serve as a sanctuary, a refuge, a place of safety, peace, healing and joy, where listeners can go when they need to escape from the pressures and stress of the world around them.”
+Regarding the gentle, melodic, instrumental music on the album Sanctuary for the Soul, Lacy says, “I want my music to serve as a sanctuary, a refuge, a place of safety, peace, healing and joy, where listeners can go when they need to escape from the pressures and stress of the world around them.”

-Lacy studied classical music for many years, including eight years of classical repertoire and theory with Joe Weisberg (Erich Leinsdorf, Frank Murphy), and in-depth analysis of the musical scores for many classic operas with members of the San Francisco Opera Company.
+Lacy studied classical music for many years, including ten years of classical repertoire and theory with Joe Weisberg (Erich Leinsdorf, Frank Murphy), and in-depth analysis of the musical scores for many classic operas with members of the San Francisco Opera Company.
 With her producer Rob Mullins, she also studied jazz and improvisation.

 “I wrote the music for Sanctuary for the Soul over the past few years,” states Lacy.
 “It was sort of an explosion of music for me.
 I felt I threw off the restrictions of playing strict traditional classical music which stresses interpretation and technique.
 I embraced the freedom and improvisation of new age and jazz.
 I felt free to express however I felt when I sat down at the piano which meant the music might be happy or sad or introspective or spiritual.
-My goal was to be able to impart those emotions with my melodies, and also have the music be gentle, relaxing and peaceful, to sooth and nurture the listener.”
+My goal was to be able to impart those emotions with my melodies, and also have the music be gentle, relaxing and peaceful, to soothe and nurture the listener.”